 30+ Fun and Easy Fundraising Ideas for Kids to Raise More

-Getting your kids involved with fundraising helps instill the values of charity and generosity.
-But, to keep them engaged and raise funds, these fundraising ideas need to be fun and profitable.
+Getting your kids involved with fundraising instills the values of charity and generosity.
+But, to keep them engaged and raise funds, your fundraising ideas for kids must be fun and profitable.
+Additionally, fundraising activities help children learn valuable skills such as responsibility, teamwork, and the importance of giving back to the community.
+So, what are simple and easy ideas?

-Whether you are trying to fundraise with small children or bring out your own inner child, these 30+ fundraising ideas are sure to make any kid smile.
-If you’re brainstorming fundraising ideas for your nonprofit organization, school, individual fundraising, or for a larger cause, getting your kids involved can be fun and uplifting for the whole family.
-So without further ado–let’s dive into our favorite fundraising idea for kids, a shoe drive fundraiser!
+Whether you are trying to fundraise with young children or bring out your own inner child, these 30+ fundraising ideas are sure to make any kid smile.
+If you’re brainstorming fundraising ideas for your nonprofit organization, school, individual fundraising, or a larger cause, getting your kids involved can be fun and uplifting for the whole family.
+So, without further ado–let’s dive into our favorite fundraising idea for kids, a shoe drive fundraiser!

 Our Favorite Fundraising Idea for Kids